sanjibg/MoonDocker/HOT_with_docker_capabilities.md

 Heat orchestration template with docker capabilities
 ================================================

-The Heat template beloe can be used to deploy a Docker container onto an instance.
+The Heat template below can be used to deploy a Docker container onto an instance.
 The template has mainly been written for, and tested on, Ubuntu OS.
 This template has the following instructions: